-When crafting a piece of marketing content, you want your recipient to be at the center of the letter, not your business.
+When crafting a piece of marketing content, you want your recipient, not your business, to be at the center of the letter.
 This seems counter-intuitive, right?
 Isn’t the point of marketing to show the value of your company?

-Compelling copy will show your audience that you understand their needs and emotions and can address and solve those needs with your products or services.
+Compelling copy communicates to your audience that you understand their needs and emotions and can address and solve those needs with your products or services.
 It may take more time to consider things from your customers’ standpoint.
 But it will pay off in the end when you’re able to connect with your audience on a deeper level.

 When you give your recipients a sense that they can make a difference, you’re tapping into their emotions.
 Maybe your copy makes them laugh, feel sad enough to want to change something, or relieved that you can provide a long-awaited solution.
 The use of emotion is a powerful marketing tool.
 Whether you are looking for someone to donate to or purchase from you, they are compelled to act due to the emotional response your marketing gives them.

 Effective marketing copy stands out.
 Maybe it causes your audience to see things in a different light, or cites a surprising fact.
 It may seem like writing copy in the same way as everyone else is a safe bet for maintaining a conflict-free relationship with your audience.
 However, you shouldn’t be afraid to be edgy or striking in your marketing campaigns.
 You want your marketing, and by extension your business, to be remembered.

 The best place to kick-start your unique copy style is in the headline.
 Media company Upworthy found that readership of an article can vary by 500 percent just from changing the headline.
 The first sentence of a piece is where you are going to either lose your reader or pique their interest, keeping them reading on.
 Your message will not be received if you don’t hook your reader in the headline.